srsran/srsRAN_4G_docs/srslte_user_manuals/source/general/source/1_installation.rst

  * Cell Search
  * NB-IoT Cell Search
  * A UE capable of decoding PDSCH packets
- * An eNB capabale of creating and transmitting PDSCH packets
+ * An eNB capable of creating and transmitting PDSCH packets

 Note, the above examples require RF-hardware to run.
-These examples also support the use of srsGUI for real time plotting of data.
+These examples also support the use of `srsGUI <https://github.com/srsLTE/srsGUI>`_ for real time plotting of data.

-srsGUI can be found at: https://github.com/srslte/srsgui